GhostActive/pymp-my-coding-skills/content/dict.md

 At first view, classes seems to need more effort for implementation compared to dictionaries.
 Evil trap and a quickly overlooked pitfall.
 Dictionaries also needs effort, just in a different way.
 Dealing with dictionaries can very quickly lead to tragedy, for example, due to the lack of encapsulation and the missing ability of inheritance of the contained data structure.
 As a simple rule: Classes bring more structure, dictionaries more flexibility.
 However, the gained flexibility must be protected by a robust implementation processing the dictionaries.
 And that's the point where the trap can catches you, because the effort suddenly increases strongly, for example, by implementing dozens of *free-hanging* validation methods or helper functions.
 Especially as a beginner, this phenomenon is difficult to evaluate in its consequence.

 To a certain degree, aspects of both paradigms can be integrated into the implementation.
 Nevertheless, there should be a basic decision which one is dominating.
-This decision influences the implementation of new feautres at a later time of point.
+This decision influences the implementation of new features later.
 In a functional implementation, it is increasingly difficult to add object-oriented features and vice versa.
 That's the second point where the trap can catches you, when extending the code base.

 ### Conclusion